oroinc/documentation/book/security.rst

 ~~~~~~~~~~

 Records that are part of a data grid are automatically protected by the OroSecurityBundle.
 View
-permissions are attached to each record of a data grid.
+permissions are attached to each record of the data grid.

 .. _book-security-protecting-dql-queries: